TheBevyFlock/bevy_new_2d/docs/workflows.md

 #### Add your branch to the `github-pages` environment

-If you want to upload to GitHub Pages from a branch other than `main`, you'll have to add that branch to the `github-pages` environment.
+If you want to deploy to GitHub Pages from a branch other than `main`, you'll have to add that branch to the `github-pages` environment.

 <details>
   <summary>In your GitHub repository, navigate to <code>Settings > Environments > github-pages > Deployment branches</code>.</summary>